 Is this insured?

-Not all services are covered by health insurance.
-To find out if you're covered, please check your health insurance before your visit.
-You can do this on our health insurance cover check page, or by contacting your health insurer.
+Not all services are covered by every health insurance plan.
+To find out if you're covered, please check your health insurance benefits before your visit.
+You can do this by contacting your health insurer, or checking with our booking team who will contact you after your consultant's referral letter has been protocolled.

 How do I pay?